Reconstructing the system coefficients for coupled harmonic oscillators: Parameter identification problem

 Next, we denote by $\bz_\bp^{\bu^m} \coloneqq \mathcal{F}(\sT_\bp \, \bq^m|_{[\Ttrans,\Ttot]})$, $m=1,\ldots,n_c$, the Fourier transformations within the time interval $[\Ttrans,\Ttot]$ of the solutions of $\eqref{eq:ODE_final_ident}$ with transformation $\sT_\bp$ of the structure \eqref{eq:O2_elements} generated with $\theta$, using $d_1,d_2$ as damping coefficients, and applying the control parameters $\{\bu^m\}_{m=1}^{n_c}$ (cf. \eqref{eq:def_epsilon}).
 Moreover, we define $\{\bz_\star^{\bu^m}\}_{m=1}^{n_c}$ as the experimental data generated in the laboratory using the same control parameters $\{\bu^m\}_{m=1}^{n_c}$.

 Our goal is to minimize the difference between the two peaks of the Fourier transformation.
 The reason that there appear exactly two peaks is that we are in the linear setting.
-Here, our solution is the superposition of harmonic oscillators under a periodic force for which the behavior is well-known and given as the sum of periodic functions; see, e.g., \cite[Chapter 4]{Singiresu1995mechanicalVibration}.
-Within our linear setting, we cannot change the locations of the peaks in equilibrium since they are fixed by the control/driving frequency \cite[Chapter 4]{Singiresu1995mechanicalVibration}.
-Hence, with our parameter vector $\bp$, we can only influence the amplitude.
+Here, our solution is the superposition of harmonic oscillators under a periodic force for which the behavior is well-known and given as the sum of periodic functions; see, e.g., \cite[Chapter 4]{Singiresu1995mechanicalVibration}. \revisionComment{Hence, within our linear setting, we cannot change the locations of the two peaks in equilibrium since they are fixed by the control/driving frequency.
+However, by optimizing our parameter vector $\bp$, we can adjust the amplitude of the peak such that simulation and experiment coincide better.}

 Furthermore, we need to scale the simulation in order to be able to compare the amplitudes of the simulations with the ones of the laboratory experiments; see \cref{sec:FRF_calibration} above.
 The procedure to get the scaling factor $\chi_{\bp}$ is described in \cref{algo:FRF_Calibration}.
 Notice that $\chi_\bp$ depends on $\bp$.
 Therefore, we need to execute \cref{algo:FRF_Calibration} each time the coefficient vector $\bp$ is changed.